 Need for speeding up disbursement: Given that project disbursement and actual expenditures to subprojects are quite low during the 2015-2016 and slightly increased during 2017, it is necessary for both EPFO especially the subproject coordinators and the SDAs to take proactive actions to speed up the implementation of subproject activities and facilitate timely payment.

-2) Next Steps towards the end of Year 2017
+5.2) Next Steps towards Year 2018

-67. Key activities to be carried out after 2017 can be highlighted as follows:
+68. Key activities to be carried out after 2017 can be highlighted as follows:

-TC meetings and Board meetings: Two TC meetings are planned for the end of February 2018, while another two Board meetings are planned for March 2018.
-It is expected that the EPF 5 year plan, the human resource development policy, and the communication and fund raising strategy/plan will be signed by EPF Board and publish in March 2018.
+TC meetings and Board meetings: Two TC meetings are planned for the end of March 2018 and June 2018, while 1-2 Board meetings are expected during Q1 and Q2 of 2018.
+It is expected that the EPF Bylaw and the EPF 5 year plan, the human resource development policy, and the communication and fund raising strategy/plan will be approved by the EPF Board and publish in Q1-Q2 2018.
 EPFO will continue to implement the “one EPF agenda” including a transitional plan of staff transfer.

-2017 EPF stakeholder workshop: It is also expected that the EPF stakeholder workshop that planned to be hold in October 2017 will be postponed to March 2018.
+2017 EPF stakeholder workshop: It is also expected that the EPF stakeholder workshop that planned to be hold in October 2017 will be cancelled due to Board policy to design/conduct the workshop differently.
+This will be further discussed in 2018.

 SDAs training: All subprojects that already signed the agreement and are expecting to sign the agreement (7 PONRE, 7 PAFO and WMPA) already received training on PIMs in 2017.
 The NEPL and other sub-projects will receive training on PIM in early 2018.
 The series of training program for 2018 including operation training, FM, C&F, APU, P, M&E and other leadership training to all SDAs and EPF are expected to be held in 2018.

-EPF LENS2 restructuring and AWPB2018: In close consultation with WB team, EPFO already submitted the letter for LENS2 restructuring to MOF, and MOF already sent to WB on 24 November 2017 as agreed during MTR.
-The EPFO team worked very closely with all SDAs to discuss and prepare the AWPB 2018.
-These AWPB 2018 are now under reviewing by the WB team.
+EPF LENS2 restructuring and AWPB2018: Given that EPFO already submitted the letter for LENS2 restructuring to MOF, and MOF already sent to WB on 24 November 2017, it is expected that with WB approval, the new Results Framework will be applied to the subprojects starting 2018.
+The subproject AWPB 2018 will be revised as needed in close consultation with the WB team.
+The next semester progress report (January-June 2018) and the next annual progress report (January-31 December 2018) will be prepared in accordance with the new Results Framework.

-Possible AF and/or new subproject.
-Follow-up discussion after the MTR suggested that there are needs for allocation of budget for (i) DFRM to provide safeguard training and close supervision for the 7PFRMs during implementation, (ii) FFS to provide training on DFRM guideline for the 7PFRMs, (iii) fund for DPC-MAF to help forging timely implementation of all MAF subprojects, (iv) additional fund for DPC-MONRE to be more proactive to forge MONRE subprojects, (v) a possibility for FFS/FEB to assist MOF and EPFO to address funding source issues related to natural resources and environment, and (vi) additional fund for PCD and DPC.
-Given that DFRM’s Component 4 was cancelled, the remaining fund will be allocated to these additional and/or new subprojects.
-Details will be discussed among EPFO, the SDAs, and concerned agencies and results will be discuss with the WB in early 2018.
+Possible AF and/or new subprojects.
+Follow-up discussion after the MTR suggested that there are needs for allocation of budget for (i) training on safeguard implementation as well as on technical/management of the PAs according to DFRM guidelines for 7PFRMs, (ii) fund for DPC-MAF to help forging timely implementation of all MAF subprojects, (iii) additional fund for DPC-MONRE to be more proactive to forge MONRE subprojects and to PCD and NREI of MONRE to strengthen pollution control and meeting GG-DPO target, and (iv) a possibility for FFS/FEB to assist MOF and EPFO to address funding source issues related to natural resources and environment.
+In light of MONRE internal organization and postponement of the TC meeting in December 2017, all new and additional financing subprojects will be finalized, approved, and implemented in 2018.

+High priority for GG-DPO targets.
+LENS2 play a key role in achieving the GG-DPO targets.
+In this context, EPFO and PTMA will pay due attention to work closely with WB team and the SDAs to ensure achievement of the agreed results targets for the GG-DPO project, especially those for year 2018.